heidi rew

 One of the major industries affected by COVID is the live event industry.
 But thanks to technology…live events can still take place.
 And Atlanta North Studios has the technology to do just that!
 Which is why Todd Duncan, who hosts Sales Mastery, flew from California to Atlanta to take his conference virtual.

-live vo announcer set
+live announcer02live announcer

 Innovation with Live VO